Alexander Hamilton: Jay Treaty

 When France and Britain went to war in early 1793, all four members of the Cabinet were consulted on what to do.
 They and Washington unanimously agreed to remain neutral, and to have the French ambassador who was raising privateers and mercenaries on American soil, Edmond-Charles Genêt, recalled.
 However, in 1794, policy toward Britain became a major point of contention between the two parties.
 Hamilton and the Federalists wished for more trade with Britain, the largest trading partner of the newly formed United States.
 The Republicans saw monarchist Britain as the main threat to republicanism and proposed instead to start a trade war.

 To avoid war, Washington sent Chief Justice John Jay to negotiate with the British, with Hamilton largely writing Jay's instructions.
 The result was a treaty denounced by the Republicans, but Hamilton mobilized support throughout the land.
 The Jay Treaty passed the Senate in 1795 by exactly the required two-thirds majority.
 The treaty resolved issues remaining from the Revolution, averted war, and made possible ten years of peaceful trade between the United States and Britain.
 Historian George Herring notes the "remarkable and fortuitous economic and diplomatic gains" produced by the Treaty.

-Several European states had formed the Second League of Armed Neutrality against incursions on their neutral rights; the cabinet was also consulted on whether the United States should join the alliance, and decided not to.
+Several European states had formed the Second League of Armed Neutrality against incursions on their neutral rights; the cabinet was also consulted on whether the United States should join the alliance and decided not to.
 It kept that decision secret, but Hamilton revealed it in private to George Hammond, the British minister to the United States, without telling Jay or anyone else.
 His act remained unknown until Hammond's dispatches were read in the 1920s.
 This revelation may have had limited effect on the negotiations; Jay did threaten to join the League at one point, but the British had other reasons not to view the alliance as a serious threat.

 Resignation from public office

 Hamilton's wife suffered a miscarriage while he was absent during his armed repression of the Whiskey Rebellion.
 In the wake of this, Hamilton tendered his resignation from office on December 1, 1794, giving Washington two months' notice, Before leaving his post on January 31, 1795, Hamilton submitted the Report on a Plan for the Further Support of Public Credit to Congress to curb the debt problem.
 Hamilton grew dissatisfied with what he viewed as a lack of a comprehensive plan to fix the public debt.
 He wished to have new taxes passed with older ones made permanent and stated that any surplus from the excise tax on liquor would be pledged to lower public debt.
 His proposals were included in a bill by Congress within slightly over a month after his departure as treasury secretary.
 Some months later, Hamilton resumed his law practice in New York to remain closer to his family.
+After Jay resigned as Chief Justice in June 1795 to become Governor of New York, Attorney General William Bradford implored Hamilton to take the position, but Hamilton declined to focus on New York state politics.